JesseChrestler/jira-search-vscode-extension/README.md

 This is currently not published in the visual studio code market.
 Simply run the following command:
-> code --install-extension jira-search-0.0.1.vsix
+> code --install-extension jira-search-0.1.0.vsix

+## Usage

+Type "Jira Search My Issues"

 ## Features

-The only command is "Jira Search My Issues"
+* View issues assigned to you
+* View comments on issues
+* Add comments to issues
+* Transition issues from one status to another

 > Tip: The list that shows when you execute the command can be filtered as you type.

 ## Extension Settings

 This extension contributes the following settings:
+> Configuration for required fields

-* `jiraSearch.url`: the base url for your jira site (ex. "http://mysite.jira.com")
+* `"jiraSearch.url"` : `""` the base url for your jira site (ex. "http://mysite.jira.com")
-* `jiraSearch.username`: username for your jira account (typically not the email address)
+* `"jiraSearch.username"` : `""`  username for your jira account (typically not the email address)
-* `jiraSearch.password`: password for your jira account
+* `"jiraSearch.password"` : `""` password for your jira account
+> Configuration (optional) for how JIRA issues will be displayed you can customize this based on your custom fields in your JIRA implementation
+* `"jiraSearch.labelFormat"` : `"{fields.status.name} - [{fields.issuetype.name}][{fields.priority.name}] {key}"`
+* `"jiraSearch.descriptionFormat"` : `"{fields.summary}"`
+* `"jiraSearch.detailFormat"` : `"{fields.description}"`
+> Configuration (optional) for how JIRA issues will be copied to your clipboard
+* `"jiraSearch.clipboardFormat"`: `"{key} - {fields.summary} - {fields.description}"`
+> Configuration (optional) jql (Jira Query Language) query format (only token available is username currently).
+Currently will give all issues assigned to you, where status is not done, and it will be ordered by created date.
+* `"jiraSearch.jql"` : `"assignee={username} and status!=Done order by created"`
+> Configuration (optional) how often to update issues (in minutes)
+* `"updateInterval"` : `5`

 ## Known Issues

-Can only point to one JIRA site so if you use multiple JIRA issues this is currently not supported.
+Issues will not get pulled everytime you run the command, they will only get pulled when you run the command the first time and then they will be pulled every X interval (default 5 minutes) which is customizable.

 ## Release Notes

+### 0.1.0

+* Refactored code to be more modular.
+* Added ability to view comments on issue.
+* Added ability to add comments to issues.
+* Added ability to transition issues from one status to another.
+* Added better customization support for queries and how things will be displayed.

 ### 0.0.1

 Initial release of Jira Search Extension